thriveth/CubeFitter.jl/README.md

 It is of course possible to just load the continuum subtracted cube and not go through that step again.

-The function `fit_cube()` will return a dictionary of $N\times M \times 3$ arrays, one for each fitted line, as well as one for the 0th to 2nd moment, the spaxel-wise redshift, and line width.
-Each such array will have the measured values as the first slice, the parameter error in the second slice, and the fit statistics in the last.
-Each of these slices will be saved as an individual HDU in the output FITS file.
+The function `fit_cube()` will return a dictionary of $N\times M \times 5$ arrays, one for each fitted line, as well as one for the 0th to 2nd moment, the spaxel-wise redshift, the line FWHM, and the fit statistics.
+Each such array will have the measured values as the first slice, the parameter error in the second slice, and S/N in the third.
+Fourth and fifth slice in this array contain the numerically coadded line flux and its associated standard error.
+Each of these entries will be saved as an individual HDU in the output FITS file.

-The function `fit_cube` is mainly a convenience function enabling one to cycle through every spaxel in the cube, and running the fits with default settings.
+The function `fit_cube` is mainly a convenience function enabling one to cycle through either individual spaxels or a map of numbered bins, and extracting and fitting a spectrum for every mask or spaxel, and filling in best-fit fitted values of line fluxes and kinematic parameters and their associated standard errors and fit statistcs into the corresponding spaxel or fragment.

+In addition to the line fits, the routine also measures the flux with standard errors by numerical integration in each spaxel; this is saved together with the flux from fitting in the output.

 One can also use the function `fit_spectrum_from_subcube()` directly.
 This function allows to extract a spectrum from the cube based on an x- and y range passed to it (this must always be a range; if only one spaxel is wanted, give the range for the spaxel (_i_, _j_) as `xrange=i:i, yrange=j:j`).
 The function extracts a simple, un-weighted spectrum over the given (_x, y_) range, runs the fit, and return a dictionary of the fit results and statistics, along with the extracted spectrum, errors, and wavelength range for convenience.
+Alternatively, one can pass a mask (`true` for included spaxels, `false` for excluded ones.
 See the function docstring to learn more.

-In addition to the line fits, the routine also measures the flux with standard errors by numerical integration in each spaxel; this is saved together with the flux from fitting in the output.

 ### Data format

 The function `fit_cube()` expects the data to already be continuum subtracted, but otherwise saved in the same data format as the final pipeline products of a given instrument; this can be done using the `cont_subt()` function as described above.
 Using JWST/NIRSpec as an example, this means that the data cubes should be saved as a FITS file with an empty primary HDU, and the flux and error cubes saved as the first and second extensions, respectively.

 When instantiating the cube, it is possible to pass the data and error extension indices or names as keyword arguments.
 Examples: